orbingol/NURBS-Python/docs/file_formats.rst

                   - ...
                 name: "my freeform curve"  # optional
                 sense: 1  # 0: trim inside, 1: trim outside (optional, default is 0)
+              - type: container  # type of the 4th trim curve
+                data:  # a list of freeform and/or spline geometries
+                  - ...
+                  - ...
+                name: "my trim curves"  # optional
+                sense: 1  # 0: trim inside, 1: trim outside (optional, default is 0)

 * **Shape section:** This section contains the single or multi NURBS data. ``type`` and ``data`` sections are mandatory.
 * **Type section:** This section defines the type of the NURBS shape.
 For NURBS curves, it should be set to *surface*.